iis4u2nv/in-a-jiffy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

-As a voracious reader, I'm always browsing for new books to add to my to-read list.

 ## Your Task

 Your assignment this week is emblematic of the fact that most modern websites are driven by two things: data and user demands.
 This shouldn't come as a surprise, as the ability to personalize user data is the cornerstone of real-world web development today.
 And as user demands evolve, applications need to be more performant.